MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > [!div class="checklist"]
 > * Define quantum operations in Q#
-> * Set up the classical host program to call and simulate Q# operations
+> * Call Q# operations directly from the command line or using a classical host program
 > * Simulate a quantum operation from qubit allocation to measurement output
 > * Observe how the quantum system's simulated wavefunction evolves throughout the operation

-Applications developed with Microsoft's Quantum Development Kit typically consists of two parts:
+Running a quantum program with Microsoft's Quantum Development Kit typically consists of two parts:
-1. A quantum program, implemented using the Q# quantum programming language, which is then invoked by the classical host program to run on a quantum computer or quantum simulator.
+1. The program itself, which is implemented using the Q# quantum programming language, and then invoked to run on a quantum computer or quantum simulator.
 These consist of
     - Q# operations: subroutines containing quantum operations, and
     - Q# functions: classical subroutines used within the quantum algorithm.
-2. A classical program, implemented in a classical programming language like Python or C#, that serves as the main entry point and will invoke Q# operations when it wants to execute a quantum algorithm.
+2. The entry point used to call the quantum program and specify the target machine on which it should be run.
+    This can be done directly from the command line, or through a host program written in a classical programming language like Python or C#.
+    This tutorial includes instructions for whichever method you prefer.

 ## Allocate qubits and define quantum operations